DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 `tests/basic.cpp`: Catch2 test cases ensuring our program runs correctly.
 Our test cases range in size of datasets and ensure edge cases are handled appropriately.

+`main.cpp` : main is in the default CS225_Final_Project_OpenFlights folder, and it is used to run our algorithms with input from the user.
+The input for main comes from input.txt.

+`input.txt` : this is where the user can enter data to test out our algorithms and it is located in the default CS225_Final_Project_OpenFlights folder

+`output.txt` : this summarizes the results of what our algorithms produce based off the user's input after main is called

+`src/data.txt` : this is the data set that contains the lat and long of all the airports `src/routes.txt` : this is the data set that contains all the routes that are flown to from each airport

 ## Testing and running our program
 Begin by cloning our repository into the CS225 default Docker container with this : <br />